Azure/azure-rest-api-specs/specification/resources/resource-manager/readme.md

     where: $.paths
     reason: operation APIs for Microsoft.Authorization are to be defined in RBAC swagger
   - suppress: OperationsAPIImplementation
+    from: privateLinks.json
+    where: $.paths
+    reason: operation APIs for Microsoft.Authorization are to be defined in RBAC swagger
+  - suppress: OperationsAPIImplementation
     from: policyDefinitions.json
     where: $.paths
     reason: operation APIs for Microsoft.Authorization are to be defined in RBAC swagger